shuoding/SFPL-Interpreter/README.md

 ## A Slightly Complex Example (Quicksort)

 Here is a SFPL implementation of Quicksort.
-Specifically, it first reads an integer n from the standard input, and then reads n integers from the standard input, sorts them, and prints them to the standard output.
+It first reads an integer n from the standard input, and then reads n integers from the standard input, sorts them, and prints them to the standard output.

 You may copy this program to ```quicksort.sfpl``` and do something like ```readFile "quicksort.sfpl" >>= interpret``` in GHCi.
 Then you can manually type your input and see the results.
-Notice that you can type some negative integers among those n integers that will be sorted.
-The restriction of nonnegative integers is only applicable to integer literals in the SFPL source code.

 ```
 (let printList